Miller Center Staff

 William J. Antholis, Director & CEO

-William J. Antholis serves as director and CEO of the Miller Center, a nonpartisan affiliate of the University of Virginia that specializes in presidential scholarship, public policy, and political history.
-Immediately prior, he served as managing director at The Brookings Institution from 2004 to 2014.
-In that capacity, he worked directly with Brookings' president and vice presidents to help manage the full range of policy studies, develop new initiatives, coordinate research across programs, strengthen the policy impact of Brookings’ research, and ensure the quality and independence of that research.
-Antholis is the author of the book Inside Out India and China: Local Politics Go Global.
-It explores how country-sized provinces and states in the world’s two biggest nations are increasingly becoming global players.
+William J. Antholis has served as director and CEO of UVA’s Miller Center of Public Affairs since January 2015.
+In that time, the Miller Center has strengthened its position as the leading nonpartisan research institution on the American presidency and worked with scholars across the University of Virginia to deliver vital research to policymakers and the public.
+Before coming to the Miller Center, Antholis served as managing director at The Brookings Institution from 2004 to 2014.
+In that capacity, he worked directly with Brookings' president and vice presidents to help manage the full range of policy studies, develop new initiatives, coordinate research across programs while ensuring quality and independence, and strengthen the policy impact of Brookings’ work.
+Antholis is the author of Inside Out India and China: Local Politics Go Global (2013) and co-author (with Strobe Talbott) of Fast Forward: Ethics and Politics in the Age of Global Warming (2010).
 He has published articles, book chapters, and opinion pieces on U.S. politics, U.S. foreign policy, international organizations, the G8, climate change, and trade.
-From 1995 to 1999, Antholis served in government.
-At the White House, he was director of international economic affairs on the staff of the National Security Council and National Economic Council, where he served as the chief staff person for the G8 Summits in 1997 and 1998.
-He also was deputy director of the White House climate change policy team.
-At the State Department, he served on the policy planning staff and in the economic affairs bureau.
-Prior to joining Brookings, he served for five years as director of studies and senior fellow at the German Marshall Fund.
-Antholis earned his Ph.D. from Yale University in politics (1993) and his B.A. from the University of Virginia in government and foreign affairs (1986).
+From 1995 to 1999, Antholis served on the White House National Security Council and National Economic Council as well as at the State Department.
+From 1999-2004, he was director of studies and senior fellow at the German Marshall Fund of the United States, an International Affairs Fellow at the Council on Foreign Relations, and a visiting scholar at Princeton University.
+Antholis is an Archon of the Greek Orthodox Church and serves on the board of trustees of the American College of Greece and Titan Cement International.
+He earned his PhD from Yale University in politics (1993) and his BA degree with honors from the University of Virginia in government and foreign affairs (1986).

 Andrew Chancey, Director of Administration and Finance

 Andrew Chancey is the director of administration and finance.
 Prior to coming to the Miller Center in September 2008, he worked at the Virginia Foundation for the Humanities for eight and a half years.
-Chancey earned his Ph.D. in American history from the University of Florida, M.B.A. from the University of Massachusetts, M.A. from the University of Georgia, and M.Div. from the Southern Baptist Theological Seminary.
+Chancey earned his PhD in American history from the University of Florida, an MBA from the University of Massachusetts, an MA from the University of Georgia, and MDiv from the Southern Baptist Theological Seminary.

-Michael Greco serves as the Miller Center’s director of library, web, information technology, and audiovisual services.
-He previously oversaw the Center’s physical plant.
+Michael Greco serves as the Miller Center’s director of information technology.
 Greco joined the Miller Center in March, 2002, to direct the newly constructed Scripps Library.
 Before coming to the Miller Center, he was an archivist at the United States Mint in Washington, D.C.
 He holds a masters of library science degree from the University of North Carolina at Chapel Hill and masters of arts degrees in public history and English from North Carolina State University.

-Howard Witt is the Miller Center’s managing editor, directing communications, marketing and publications for the Center.
+Howard Witt is the Miller Center’s communications director, overseeing communications, marketing, and publications for the Center.
 Before joining the Miller Center in September, 2015, Witt was the executive editor of the Lafayette (Ind.)
 Journal & Courier, an award-winning digital and print news operation in northwest Indiana.
 He also oversaw two other Indiana newspapers, the Muncie Star Press and the Richmond Palladium-Item.
-From 2009-2013, Witt was the senior managing editor of Stars and Stripes, the independent newspaper serving the U.S. military community.
+From 2009 to 2013, Witt was the senior managing editor of Stars and Stripes, the independent newspaper serving the U.S. military community.
 Under his leadership, Stars and Stripes won a number of major journalism prizes, including a Polk award and National Headliner award.
-From 2003-2009, Witt was stationed in Texas as the southwest bureau chief of the Chicago Tribune.
+From 2003 to 2009, Witt was stationed in Texas as the southwest bureau chief of the Chicago Tribune.
 For his coverage of civil rights issues in 2007, Witt was recognized as a finalist for the Pulitzer Prize in National Reporting, and he also won the Nieman Foundation’s Taylor Award for Fairness in Journalism, the American Judicature Society’s Toni House Journalism Award, the Chicago Bar Association’s Herman Kogan Award, and several other major national citations.
-Witt started at the Tribune as a summer intern in 1982 and during his 25-year career there he served as a national correspondent, foreign correspondent and editor.
+Witt started at the Tribune as a summer intern in 1982 and during his 25-year career there served as a national correspondent, foreign correspondent, and editor.
 From 1987 to 1994, Witt was stationed in Toronto, Johannesburg, and Moscow.